 And so, James Cook directed the Endeavour to 40 degrees south latitude and sailed to the west until he reached New Zealand, which was of special interest since it was taken to be an extension of the larger Terra Australis.
 Cook carefully charted the coastlines of New Zealand, often making contact with the native Maori with whom there were several violent episodes.

 Sailing around the entirety of New Zealand, Cook proved that it was not part of some larger continent.
 He then explored the unknown coast of eastern Australia, then called New Holland.
-The Endeavour landed at Botany Bay, so-called because of numerous new species of plants that Joseph Banks discovered there.
+The Endeavour landed at Botany Bay, so-called because of numerous new species of plants that Joseph Banks documented there.

 With no sign of the lost continent, the Endeavour began its return to England after two years at sea.